tomgxz/Kraken/README.md

 To incorporate a multi-user editing system for certain sites, the entity relationship diagram for the database will look like this.
 However, this may not be implemented due to time constraints.

-It contains three entities, `USER`, `SITE` and `LINK`.
-It is similar to the previous one, with a linking table added between the two original entities, allowing for multiple users to be able to edit multiple sites.
+It contains three entities, `USER`, `SITE`, and `LINK`.
+It is similar to the previous one, with a linking table added between the two original entities, allowing multiple users to edit multiple sites.
 Each `LINK` also contains information about the `USER`'s permissions for the `SITE`.

 ```mermaid
 %%{init: {'theme':'dark', 'themeVariables':{'fontFamily':'Lexend,Noto Sans,Helvetica,Arial'}}}%%